wraix/conventionbooking/src/ConventionBooking.UI/README.md

   "clientId": "{YOUR AUTH0 CLIENT ID}",
   "audience": "{YOUR AUTH0 API_IDENTIFIER}",
-  "appOrigin": "{OPTIONAL: THE BASE URL OF YOUR APPLICATION (default: http://localhost:3000)}", "apiOrigin": "{OPTIONAL: THE BASE URL OF YOUR API (default: http://localhost:3001)}" }
+  "appOrigin": "{OPTIONAL: THE BASE URL OF YOUR APPLICATION (default: http://localhost:3000)}", }
 ```